Sailing: History

+Sailing was probably independently invented in at least two regions: Island Southeast Asia and the Mediterranean (including the Nile and other Middle Eastern rivers).
+The Caribbean, which meets the criteria for a "nursery" region for maritime experimentation, with warm waters and mutually visible islands, did not develop sailing technology but adopted it after the arrival of European explorers.
+The geography of the Nile, with a northward-flowing current and the prevailing wind blowing in the opposite direction, was conducive to early use of sail.
+The same wind-and-current combination on the Guayaquil River in Ecuador, together with the otherwise unexplained origin of the region's sailing craft, may provide a third site of independent invention.

-Throughout history, sailing was a key form of propulsion that allowed for greater mobility than travel over land.
-This greater mobility increased capacity for exploration, trade, transport, warfare, and fishing, especially when compared to overland options.
+Throughout history, sailing was a key means of propulsion that gave greater mobility than overland travel.
+This greater mobility increased the capacity for exploration, trade, transport, warfare, and fishing, especially compared with overland options.

-Until the significant improvements in land transportation that occurred during the 19th century, if water transport was an option, it was faster, cheaper and safer than making the same journey by land.
-This applied equally to sea crossings, coastal voyages and use of rivers and lakes.
-Examples of the consequences of this include the large grain trade in the Mediterranean during the classical period.
-Cities such as Rome were totally reliant on the delivery by sailing ships of the large amounts of grain needed.
+Until the significant improvements in land transportation during the 19th century, if water transport was an option, it was faster, cheaper, and safer than making the same journey by land.
+This applied equally to sea crossings, coastal voyages, and river and lake travel.
+Examples of this include the large grain trade in the Mediterranean during the classical period.
+Cities such as Rome were totally reliant on sailing ships to deliver the large amounts of grain needed.
 It has been estimated that it cost less for a sailing ship of the Roman Empire to carry grain the length of the Mediterranean than to move the same amount 15 miles by road.
 Rome consumed about 150,000 tons of Egyptian grain each year over the first three centuries AD.
 (Note: The distance by sea from Alexandria (the main Egyptian grain port during the Roman Empire) to Civitavecchia (the modern port for Rome) is 1126 nmi.)

-A similar but more recent trade, in coal, was from the mines situated close to the River Tyne to London – which was already being carried out in the 14th century and grew as the city increased in size.
+A similar but more recent trade in coal was from mines situated close to the River Tyne to London.
+Beginning in the 14th century at the latest, it grew as the city's population increased.
 In 1795, 4,395 cargoes of coal were delivered to London.
 This would have needed a fleet of about 500 sailing colliers (making 8 or 9 trips a year).
 This quantity had doubled by 1839.
-(The first steam-powered collier was not launched until 1852 and sailing colliers continued working into the 20th century.)
+(The first steam-powered collier was not launched until 1852, and sailing colliers continued working into the 20th century.)
 (Note: The distance by sea from the Tyne to London is 315 nmi.)